Research Projects

 I argue that phonology offers a unique test case for distinguishing historical from cognitive influences on human behavior.
 The Language paper identifies a process called catalysis that explains how learning factors directly influence typology

-Establishing the Minimal Sound Change Requirement and the Blurring Process (Journal of Linguistics)
+Establishing the Minimal Sound Change Requirement and the Blurring Process (Journal of Linguistics 2018)

-Apply the Blurring Process to final nasalization (Glossa) and intervocalic devoicing (Journal of Linguistics)
+Apply the Blurring Process to final nasalization (Glossa) and intervocalic devoicing (Journal of Linguistics 2024)

 Indo-European linguistics

-In the paper on Vedic meter (JAOS), I argue for a new rule in the Rigveda
+In the paper on Vedic meter (JAOS), I argue for a new rule in the Rigveda.
+I show that with this rule that restores the lost v and y sounds, several previously irregular lines can be repaired as regular metrical lines

-A new explanation for independent svarita: WeCIEC Proceedings
+I propose new explanation for the phonetics independent svarita: WeCIEC Proceedings